fbpx

-Latin American holidays are just as varied as the countries that celebrate them.
-Some of them are specific to individual countries, while others have a common origin but have evolved in different ways.
+Central and South American holidays are just as varied as the countries that celebrate them.
+Some are specific to individual countries, while others have a common origin but have evolved in different ways.

 With over 30 countries in the region, there are plenty of ways to celebrate throughout the year.

-Let’s start with Christmas traditions in Latin America, which vary from Mexico in the north to Argentina in the south.
+Let’s start with Christmas traditions in Central and South America, which vary from Mexico in the north to Argentina in the south.

-Christmas, or Navidad, is one of the most recognizable holidays around the world.
-In Latin America, the Christmas season extends from Las Posadas on December 16th all the way to Dia de los Reyes Magos (Epiphany, or the Three Kings Day) on January 6th.
+Christmas, or Navidad, is one of the most recognizable holiday seasons around the world.
+In South America, the Christmas season extends from Las Posadas on December 16th all the way to the celebration of the Three Wise Men visit to Jesus Christ (Día de Reyes, or the Three Kings Day) on January 6th.

 Region-wide: Nativity scenes

-During this time, you’ll see elaborate nativity scenes called nacimientos or pesebres in most Spanish-speaking countries in Central and South America, and presepio in Brazil.
+During Christmas celebrations, you’ll see elaborate nativity scenes called nacimientos or pesebres in most Spanish-speaking countries in Central and South America and presepio in Brazil.
 These are often hand-crafted to reflect the local or regional style.

 Most nativity scenes depict Joseph, Mary, and baby Jesus in a Bethlehem manger.
 Jesus usually isn’t added until midnight on Christmas Eve, known as Noche Buena.